EleutherAI/website/content-blog/rotary-embeddings.md

 ```
 **N.B:** The layout of the queries and keys in GPT-NeoX, following Megatron \cite{megatron}, is `[seq, batch, heads, hdim]`, in order to avoid memory-intensive transpose operations.
 The code will need to be modified to work with the conventional layout of `[batch, seq, heads, hdim]`.

-#### Runtime
-In general, we find that the runtime cost of rotary embeddings is fairly negligible.
-With the above implementation, we find that applying the rotary embeddings is naively about 4-5x the cost of applying additive positional embeddings.
-With the addition of a fusing optimizer like Torchscript, the runtime can be reduced to about 2-2.5x the runtime of additive positional embeddings.
-Concretely, for query and key tensors of shape $[2048, 16, 12, 64]$, applying rotary embeddings take 5.3 milliseconds, while applying additive positional embeddings takes 2.1 milliseconds.

-Unlike standard positional embeddings, however,  rotary embeddings must be applied at every layer.
-As large transformer models are typically dominated by matrix multiplies, we find that the overall overhead remains negligible.
-With fusion, we find that rotary embeddings imposes a 1-3\% overhead across a range of transformer sizes.

-\subsection{Experiments}
+### Experiments

 We have found rotary embeddings to be effective for many varieties of attention:

-**Comparison against other PEs for Global attention:** We conducted [comparisons](https://wandb.ai/eleutherai/neox/reports/Rotary-Test-3--Vmlldzo2MTIwMDM) of rotary embeddings with learned absolute positional embeddings, used in GPT-3 [1], and the learned relative positional embeddings (henceforth RPE) used in T5 [11] using our GPT-Neox codebase.
+**Comparison against other PEs for Global attention:** We conducted [comparisons](https://wandb.ai/eleutherai/neox/reports/Rotary-Test-3--Vmlldzo2MTIwMDM) of rotary embeddings with learned absolute positional embeddings, used in GPT-3 [1], and the learned relative positional embeddings (henceforth RPE) used in T5 [10] using our GPT-Neox codebase.
 Comparisons were done using 125M parameter models with the same hyperparameters as the equally-sized model from [1].
 Models were trained on [OpenWebText2]({https://www.eleuther.ai/projects/open-web-text2/), a large and diverse dataset of online text.
 We see faster convergence of training and validation curves and a lower overall validation loss with a minimal decrease in throughput.

 \begin{figure}[ht]
     \centering